-The Milky Way and nearby Andromeda galaxy are on a course of frontal collision that will take place in four billion years, according to U.S. scientists who made this announcement after a systematic research using the Hubble telescope.
+The Milky Way and the nearby Andromeda galaxy are on a course of a frontal collision that will take place in four billion years, according to U.S. scientists who made this announcement after the systematic research using the Hubble telescope.

 Watch a video simulation of the collision based on the new data.

 Featured image: NASA

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.